 - at least one x-ray of each doll

-- a summary description and 10 photographs of each doll will be uploaded onto People’s Collection Wales web site.
+- a summary description and 10 photographs of each doll have been uploaded onto the People’s Collection Wales web site.

 STRUCTURE OF THE REPORTS FOR EVERY GARMENT